 These gluten-free m&m cookies are soft and chewy and mix up in one bowl.
+The recipe makes soft cookies without refrigerating the dough.
 Gluten-free information about m&m’s is included.

 Be sure to check out more of my gluten-free cookie recipes including my gluten-free chewy chocolate chip cookies, lemon almond flour cookies, homemade Danish butter cookies and for something new and different my cinnamon mesquite cookies.

 There is no information on the m&m’s website regarding gluten.
 They do have statements regarding wheat on the packaging, but m&m’s are not certified gluten-free.
 Here is some specific info about the different flavors.

 - The packaging for the plain m&ms and mini plain m&m’s have no wheat warnings and I know that many people with Celiac Disease consider them to be safe.

 - The peanut m&m’s, peanut butter, mint, almond, white chocolate, Thai coconut (who knew???) and caramel have wheat warnings on the package but no ingredients with gluten.

 - The holiday/seasonal flavors also have wheat warnings.

 - The only M&Ms flavors that actually contain ingredients with gluten are the pretzel and crispy flavors.
 They are clearly labeled in the ingredients.

 Gluten-Free Watchdog is a trusted company that does regular testing of foods for the presence of gluten.
 They have an enormous database of foods they have tested.
 A paid subscription is required to access the results, so I cannot share the information here.
 But it is well worth the small subscription fee if you have Celiac Disease.
 They have tested many of the flavors of m&m’s.